 A physical examination, sometimes called a neurological exam, is a test that examines one or more aspects of your nervous system.
 It helps confirm or rule out disorders affecting your brain, nerves and spinal cord.

 The exam often starts with an interview about your symptoms and how they affect you.
 It may also include a physical exam, which tests movement of your face, eyes and tongue.

 Several tests can be performed to help your neurologist make an accurate diagnosis of brain disorders.
 These include imaging scans and laboratory testing.

 One test is called a spinal tap (lumbar puncture).
-It involves inserting a needle into the spinal canal to collect a sample of cerebrospinal fluid, a clear fluid that bathes the brain and spinal cord.
+It involves inserting a needle into the spinal canal to collect a sample of cerebrospinal fluid, a clear fluid that bathes the brain and Result spinal cord.
 It is analyzed for color, blood cell counts, protein, glucose and other substances.

 There are a variety of imaging tests used to look at the brain and nervous system.
 They can help diagnose conditions such as stroke, tumors and vascular dementia.

 These include CT scans, MRI (magnetic resonance imaging), PET scans and spinal taps.

 Neuropsychological tests, also called cognitive testing, are used to help doctors diagnose brain disorders.
 These tests are not painful or invasive and do not require you to be hooked up to tubes.

 They measure thinking and behavior skills such as memory, language, processing speed and executive function.
 They also assess mood and personality.
 Tests are usually conducted with a trained technician.

 Behavioral tests are pre-employment assessments that evaluate candidates’ temperaments, characteristics and habits to determine whether they fit a job position and workplace.
 They can help you hire employees who align with your mission, values and culture. allworldday